Gitjas/Solaufeins_Rescue_NPC/c#solaufein/readme.solaufeinrescue.english.txt

 If you think using code from this mod is a good idea then go ahead.

 Holger Kirste allowed the portraits to be used for this mod, but do not make edits other than for your personal use.
-All uses outside the mod are copyrighted.
+All uses of the portraits outside the mod are copyrighted.

 I'll be happy to have a look at crossmod you designed, of course.